ibm-cloud-docs/power-iaas/architecture-private-cloud.md

 ### Small pod configurations
 {: #pod-config-small}

-An IBM {{site.data.keyword.powerSys_notm}} Private Cloud small pod has 1x42U rack and S1022 and E1050 system types are supported in the rack.
+A small pod has 1x42U rack and S1022 and E1050 system types are supported in the rack.

 [Table 1](#single-rack) illustrates the available configurations for server types and memory types on small pod that has one rack.
 [Table 2](#single-rack-storage) illustrates the available configurations for storage types on small pod with flash system storage options.